 I moved back to Australia in 2017 after living in the UK for eight years.
-I liked the idea of owning my favourite albums on vinyl as I finally had the space to setup a hifi system and store records.
+I liked the idea of owning my favourite albums on vinyl.
+I finally had space for a hifi system and records.

 Taking advice from a friend and brother, I bought a Rega Planar 1 turntable, Rega Fono Mini A2D preamp and Advanced Acoustic Air 55 active speakers.
 I love how records sound through my modest components.